hMoffat/katatak-app/README.md

 ## Summary

-Designed for aspiring and professional devs in mind, Katatak helps you build a coding practise habit from the convenience of a mobile app.
+Designed with aspiring and professional devs in mind, Katatak helps you build a coding practise habit from the convenience of a mobile app.
 Each code challenge, or 'kata', is solved by passing all of the given tests.

 Testing the users submitted solution code for each Kata is carried out server-side - more information about this in the README of our backend Katatak API...